Itzy-B/Earn-To-Die-Malicious-API-/README.md

 # Earn-To-Die-Malicious-API-
 <ins>*__Note: This is a repo for testing android 14 hacking.
 Do not install if you are not authorized.
 Everything from this point on is used for phishing, do not install or do this setup outside of a contained environment.__*</ins>

-## Earn To Die Cheats
+## Earn to Die Cheat Version
-This is a cheat for the mobiel game earn to die, the cheat allows you to get all the unlockables and infinite currency in the game.
+This is the modded version of the mobile game Earn to Die, the cheat allows you to get all the unlockables and infinite currency in the game.
 <p align="center">
   <img width="600" height="400" src="https://github.com/user-attachments/assets/ab954d40-3ba3-4649-98ec-9ab6077eca88">
 </p>